 Shelters and rescues are busting out at the seams, and thousands of animals are euthanized every day because people act impulsively.

-Your lack of forethought and planning could mean the difference between life and death for a puppy or dog.
+Lack of forethought and planning could mean the difference between life and death for a puppy or dog.

 By being honest and asking yourself five straightforward questions, you can avoid adding to that unfortunate reality.

-Are you willing to be held reliable and accountable for what will happen to that animal, if your children categorically reject the new pet?
-Will you responsibly rehome it, or will it end up with thousands of others, in a shelter, rescue, or even perhaps abandoned?
+Are you willing to be held reliable and accountable for what will happen to that animal if your children categorically reject the new pet?
+And will you responsibly rehome it, or will it end up with thousands of others in a shelter, rescue, or even perhaps abandoned?

 How much research have you done on the breed you have chosen?
 Keep in mind; there are exceptions to every breed.
-Slipshod breeding and illegal puppy mills have contributed to many breeds that at one time were highly recommended for families, to now have serious health, temperament, and behavioral issues.
+Slipshod breeding and illegal puppy mills have contributed to many breeds that at one time were highly recommended for families to now have serious health, temperament, and behavioral issues.

 Again, there are exceptions!
 Do meticulous homework!
 Talk with owners of the breed, dog trainers, dog behaviorists, and veterinarians.
 Learn all that you can before making your decision.
 They may suggest another breed, so remain open-minded.

 When choosing a family pet, the entire family needs to be involved in the final decision!
 If there is any hesitancy, there ends the discussion.
 Do not be impulsive!
 Take your time when making this decision.
 If need be, leave a non-refundable deposit on the animal you have chosen, go home, think it over and talk it out!
 Go back if necessary, and check to see if your initial thought was a good one.
 If it is wonderful!
 If it isn’t, all you’ve lost is a few bucks!